alessandroparcoacquedotti-cloud/Lilith-Architecture/README.md

   Technical architecture and governance notes

 - `/images`
-  Replay, orchestration and validation screenshots
+  Replay, orchestration and validation screenshots and diagrams

 - `/examples`
   Public-safe replay and audit examples